Seifbarouni/usage-gnome-extension/README.md

 # usage-gnome-extension
-a gnome extension that helps me see my RAM usage in real-time
+a gnome extension that helps me see my resource usage in real-time